gknedo/ahoy.js/README.md

 The server can capture:

 - visit_token - from cookies
-- user - from app authentication
+- user - from visit_token

 As a precaution, the server should reject times that do not match: